Pros / The note entry features are easy to use.

-This application's virtual piano is the best we’ve seen in all of the music notation software we reviewed.
-It allows you to add a note and its duration with a single click.
-You can move the cursor up to select shorter durations (up to a 128th note) or down to select longer durations (such as a whole note).
-Most virtual pianos require you to select a note's duration on a separate tool palette before clicking the note on the virtual keyboard.
+MagicScore’s virtual piano is the one of the best we saw during testing.
+It allows you to add notes and specify their durations with a single click – you move the cursor up to select shorter durations (up to a 128th note) or down to select longer durations.
+In most programs, you must select the duration on a separate tool palette before clicking the note on the virtual keyboard.

-MagicScore Maestro 7 lets you use a MIDI keyboard connected to your computer to compose songs in both real and step time.
-The advantage of using a MIDI keyboard in a real-time recording is that this music notation software records note velocity, duration and other MIDI data as you play.
+You can use a MIDI keyboard to compose songs in real and in step time.
+The advantage of using a MIDI keyboard in a real-time recording is the software records note velocity, duration and other MIDI data as you play.
 With step-time notation, you can place notes and chords precisely where you want them on the staff and manually edit their velocity, duration and other MIDI information to make the playback sound less mechanical.
-If you are only concerned with creating high-quality sheet music, step-time note entry is a good option because the MIDI playback data is not as important.

-Editing is easy with this music notation software.
-You can use templates to get you started in the song-writing process and then add your own notes.
-If you are not satisfied with the notes you choose the first time, you can quickly click and drag them to a new position on the staff.
-Adding musical expressions or tying notes together is also very easy.
-You can select the symbol you want to add from the Symbol palette and then click the appropriate location on the staff.
-There is also an empty staves auto-hide option for imported MIDI files, which will save you a lot of editing.
-Additionally, this application offers a useful volume mixer to give your music the perfect sound.
+It’s easy to edit scores in MagicScore Maestro.
+You can use templates to start the song-writing process, then add your own notes.
+If you aren’t satisfied with the notes you choose at first, you can quickly click and drag them to new positions on the staff.
+It’s also easy to add musical expressions or tie notes together – you just select the symbol you want to add from the Symbol palette, then click the appropriate location on the staff.